Judging by the fact that you clicked on this article, it stands to reason that you need some advice on how to market your paving company.

 If you’re too busy running your business, but still want to see results from SEO, the team at One Thing Marketing can do all of this for you!

-Contact us to schedule a FREE one hour strategy session to see how we can increase your paving leads!
+Contact us to schedule a FREE 30 minutes strategy session to see how we can increase your paving leads!

 4. Does Google, or Your Customers, Know Where You Are Located?